mhn226/espnet/egs/interspeech2020/mustc_en-fr_56h_wav2vec_not_normed/README.md

 #### 3. Decoding and scoring
 In addition to the ESPnet's default decoding mode (a.k.a decoding a single model), we implemented an ensembling mode.

-In order to ensemble models at decoding time, the decoding script (stage 5th in the run.sh) can be modify as following:
+In order to ensemble models at decoding time, the decoding script (stage 5th in run.sh) can be modify as following:

 ```shell script
 nj=8